TroyLaPolice/European-Neolithic-Expansion/README.md

 		defineConstant("FK", 0.128 / DS); // carrying capacity for farmers (ENTER IN INDIVIDUALS PER KM2) for density dependent scaling

  ```

-The following parameters below describe the starting number of individuals in the sim for HGs and farmers and the distances they can travel.
+The first parameter "DS" is used to downscale the simulations so they require less memory and computational time.
+"SN" represents the starting number of individuals.
+If a downscale is required, set this value to the number PRE-downscale.
+The DS param will take care of the scaling.
+The next two are carrying capacity (k) values.
+One for hunter gatherers (HGK) and one for farmers (FK)

-These parameters should be adjusted to your liking.
+*The following parameters below describe competition in the sim for HGs and farmers and the distances they can travel.
+These parameters should be adjusted to your liking.*

-The movement_distances parameter is a series of distances that are sampled from based on the probability that an individual travels that distance.
-The movement_distance_weights parameter is the vector of corresponding probabilities.
+The "S" parameter represents the radius of the area in which the individuals will compete locally (km).
+"C" dictates who the individuals compete with in the simulation.
+If C = 1 that means there will be competition between individuals of different phenotypes (ie HGs compete with Farmers for space).
+If C = 0 then competition only happens within their like groups.
+The next several parameters represent the sigma for the multivariate normal distributions that dictate movement ranges per year.
+There are values in the X and Y direction for both HGs and Farmers.

 ```
 	// Movement and interaction and competition: